jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_installation.rst

 ==========

-If you like to develop an EnMAP-Box application (or more general: a Qt or QGIS application), you really like to use the comfort of an up-to-date Integrated Development Environment (IDE) (yes, you do!).
-And because the EnMAP-Box 3 is a QGIS plugin, your IDE should run in the same environment as the QGIS desktop application will do when your application is ready to be used by other users.
+If you like to develop an EnMAP-Box application (or more general: a Qt or QGIS application), you really should use the comfort of an up-to-date Integrated Development Environment (IDE), and because the EnMAP-Box 3 is a QGIS plugin, this IDE should run in the same environment as your local QGIS desktop application does.

 In the following we describe how to run and debug the EnMAP-Box from an IDE *without* the need to start the QGIS desktop application.
 We tested it for the `PyCharm <https://www.jetbrains.com/pycharm/>`_ IDE, but in principle the approach should work with other IDEs like `PyDev <http://www.pydev.org/>`_ as well.